I hear these statement so often from farmers and potential farm folks

 Blue eyes and spots mean nothing, and they should never, ever drive

-People say things like, "You can't milk papers," but in some ways, you can.
+People say things like, "You can't milk papers," but in some ways, You certainly can.

-on DHIR (milk test) how well the animals behind your's produced,
+on DHIR (milk test showing proven production and transmittable ), how well the animals behind your's produced, how the kids will likely produce,

 The registry will have provide you the ability to see the Linear Appraisal